in0vik/Shazam-Tool/README.md

 Downloads audio from YouTube or SoundCloud and processes it for song recognition.

-#### 2. Scan Downloaded Files
+#### 2. Enhanced Scan with Automatic Optimization

 ```sh
 python shazam.py scan
 ```

-Processes all MP3 files in the Downloads directory.
+Processes all MP3 files in the Downloads directory with intelligent enhancement:
+- **Phase 1**: Automatic TIMEOUT retry with delays (up to 2 rounds)
+- **Phase 2**: Sliding window merging of consecutive NOT_FOUND segments (≥3)
+- **Smart Recognition**: Finds optimal segment sizes for difficult tracks

-#### 3. Rescan Failed Segments
+#### 3. Manual Rescan Failed Segments

 ```sh
 python shazam.py rescan
 ```

-Intelligently rescans only TIMEOUT and ERROR segments from previous runs, preserving successful recognitions.
+Manually rescans only TIMEOUT and ERROR segments from previous runs, preserving successful recognitions.
+(Note: The enhanced `scan` command now includes automatic rescanning).

 #### 4. Recognize Single File